Rejuve/bayesnet/README.md

 CPTs are made from these variables and the variables in other CPTs.
-We offer an all function, which is true when all of the input variables have values stated in a list:
+We offer an "all" function, which is true when all of the input variables have values stated in a list (in this case, a python set).
+This and the other functions list the output values.
+If all have values in their respective lists, then the first value is true, else the second value.  "all" can thus have only two output values:

 cpt["testing_compliance"] = all (bayesianNetwork,cpt,
         {